Welcoming international students into your home isn’t complicated

 “Communicate well and nip things in the bud,” she says.
 “Students are mostly interested in school and their friends.
 I’ve never had any of my students under foot.”

-Canada Homestay Network is looking for homestay hosts across Simcoe County, particularly in Barrie and Collingwood.
+We’re looking for international student homestay hosts across Canada.
 Hosts get 24/7 support, an allowance to offset expenses and the opportunity to bring the world to their front door.